The consulting interview series

 2. Check out our application document guides for cover letters and resumes (including ready-to-use templates) that allow you to complete stellar consulting applications within less than 1 hour.
 The guides and templates are tailored to contain the right content, keywords, phrases, and stories to maximize your chances to receive the invitation to the interviews.
 More info here.

 3. Specifically for McKinsey candidates, we have developed a detailed guide (includes several videos on gameplay and strategies) on how to prepare and ace the McKinsey Problem Solving Game developed by Imbellus.
 The information and strategies contained in the guide will put you on top of current McKinsey applicants.
-More than 1900 of our coachees have used the guide to ace their test (February 2021).
 The guide is constantly updated with the latest developments in the game.
 More info here.

 4. Specifically for McKinsey, we have developed our Ready-for-McKinsey (RfM) video academy, which consists of 40 educational videos that dissect a typical McKinsey interview step by step.
 We cover both the business case interview including structuring, exhibit, and math questions as well as the personal experience interview with its dimensions leadership, personal impact, and entrepreneurial drive.
 We employ a “contrasting method” by showcasing to you how bad, good, and excellent candidates would answer the questions.
 Through this, we are able to demonstrate interview best-practices, the most common mistakes to avoid, and what it really takes to receive an offer.
 This video program is the best resource for McKinsey interviews out there.
 More info here.